• Skip to primary navigation

 Flex sensor is a small strip that changes resistance when we bend it.

-Sensor works simple with more bend gives more resistance.
+Additionally, sensor works simple, as with more bend it gives more resistance.

 Flex Sensor Output Voltage Comparison Graph: